‘Falling In Love With Sadness’ by EMIKA is a wonderful bittersweet musical rhapsody laced with Bohemian melancholy.

 But to close, EMIKA pulls a magnificent surprise with ‘Eternity’; while the bass sequence has a very electro body core, it is without the shouting and the Teutonic metal bashing.
 Although maintaining a frantic metronomic rigidity that is as good as clockwork, the forlorn manner of Miss Jolly’s delivery and the accompanying piano chords capture a beautiful hue which combine for an unusual but striking contrast.

 A wonderfully bittersweet musical rhapsody laced with Bohemian melancholy, ‘Falling In Love With Sadness’ is a glorious sonic exploration into how sadness moves through people.
-“My music is about my life, what I see and feel, which I wish for, what I suffer from.” she said to The Electricity Club, “So when I look back or forward on my music, I’m really just reflecting about my life.”
+“My music is about my life, what I see and feel, which I wish for, what I suffer from.” she said, “So when I look back or forward on my music, I’m really just reflecting about my life.”

 The best electronic pop album of 2018?
 ‘Falling In Love With Sadness’ is without doubt one of the contenders and should belong on all turntables, digital devices, tape recorders and even CD players.